atikul-islam-sajib/Software/README.md

 Overall, Google Colab Pro offers many benefits for data scientists, machine learning practitioners, and researchers who need access to powerful computing resources without breaking the bank.
 It is very useful when solving Image Classification task because it will take too much time to train if there is no High Ram.

+According to me, I like their `More powerful hardware`, `Collaborative features` and `More memory and storage` that is really useful for training the big dataset.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------